emacs-mirror/emacs/mps/manual/source/guide/debug.rst

    in production), and can generate profiling output in the form of the :term:`telemetry stream`.

+#.
+If your program triggers an assertion failure in the MPS, consult
+   :ref:`topic-error-cause` for suggestions as to the possible cause.

 #. .. index::
       single: ASLR
       single: address space layout randomization